AscherFriedman/AscherFriedman.github.io/index.md

 ## Welcome!
 I hope you enjoy or find some use in this blog.
-I'll be discussing and demoing ideas for all things datascience!
+I'll be discussing and demoing ideas for all things data science!
 Feel free to message me with questions, comments, critiques, or to simply say you enjoyed something :).